-Windows users just grew yet another reason to get a Mac
+Windows users just got yet another reason to get a Mac

-Parallels Desktop 13 offers MacBook Pro Touch Bar support and a host of performance enhancements that make it the go to solution for Windows on Mac.
+Parallels Desktop 13 offers MacBook Pro Touch Bar support and a host of performance enhancements that make it the go-to solution for running Windows on Mac.

-PC users looking to upgrade to a secure and modern OS may want to take another look at the MacBook Pro, as you can now use its Touch Bar with some of the most widely-used Windows applications.
+PC users looking to upgrade to a secure and modern OS may want to take another look at the MacBook Pro, as you can now use its Touch Bar with some of the most widely used Windows applications.

 Keeping Parallel